Skiing and snowboarding is an exhilarating activity many people travel all over the world to do.

 When buying travel insurance for a ski or snowboarding holiday it’s very important that you buy a policy that covers these activities.
 Make sure your policy specifically says you are covered for skiing and snowboarding or “snow sports activities”.

-Fast Cover’s Snow Sports Plus policy automatically covers all these things.
+Fast Cover’s Snow Sports Plus policy covers all these things.
 If you’re unsure, ask the question of your travel insurer so you get the right cover.

 What happens if my travel insurance policy does not cover snow sports but I ski anyway?